OCTOBER 22, 2020 / Skincare

 Keep a hand cream by the sink, so you don’t forget to use one after washing your hands.
 Nothing is worse than chapped, cracked hands.
 They’re painful and not cute.

-If you’re boujie like me and want something fragranced, I love the Chanel La Crème Main Texture Riche.
-Glides like a dream and makes your hands feel super smooth.
+If you’re looking for something lux, I love the Chanel La Crème Main Texture Riche.
+Glides like a dream and makes your hands super smooth.
+Although, I wouldn’t use this if you have cracks or chapped skin, the fragrance could cause irritation and stinging.

 Smooth, hydrated, clean feet are a MUST.
-If you don’t take care of your feet, we're not friends.
+If you don’t take care of your feet, we can't be friends..

 First off, if you struggle with dry feet like me.
 Here are a few things you can do daily to keep them hydrated and soft.